GMarines209/ModUpdater/README.md

 ## 💡 Notes

-- Not all mods are available for every version of Minecraft
+- Not all mods are available for every version of Minecraft so if your mods arent available... sorry!
-- This version supports **Fabric mods** (Forge support coming soon?)

 ---